Tori Spelling, Dean McDermott Thinking About Baby No. 6, Despite Money Woes

 Tori Spelling was also recently sued by American Express over missed credit card payments.

-Spelling and McDermott have been married for more than 10-years, and at one point tried to the reality TV circuit as a way of supporting their lavish lifestyle.
+Spelling and McDermott have been married for more than 10 years, and at one point tried reality TV as a way of supporting their lavish lifestyle.

-The two starred in the series Tori & Dean: Inn Love and True Tori, where she and McDermott worked on saving their marriage after he admitted being unfaithful.
+The two starred in the series Tori & Dean: Inn Love and True Tori, where she and McDermott worked on saving their marriage after he admitted to being unfaithful.

 Spelling has since admitted she regrets forcing her husband to take to the airwaves to talk about their issues.